ictvoip/ictvoip-docs/docs/source/admin/packages.rst

 5) Set your Global Markup you wish to use against your Tariff costs.

 6) Assign number of free Minutes that your package has if metered.
-If not free minutes then assign 0 in the text box.
+If no free minutes then assign 0 in the text box.

 Custom Rates
 *************